-For decades roofers in Atlanta have been installing felt paper as an underlayment when replacing roofs.
-Felt is time tested and approved as a viable option with most residential roofing systems, but does this necessarily mean that felt is the best option in every case?
+For decades, roofers in Atlanta have been installing felt paper as an underlayment when replacing roofs.
+Felt is time-tested and approved as a viable option with most residential roofing systems, but does this necessarily mean that felt is the best option in every case?
 To answer this question we first need to understand what options exist for roofing underlayment and the value they provide.

-Synthetic Underlayment was developed as a felt replacement.
-By weaving together polypropylene and polymer, a water resistant and vapor resistant underlayment was created.
+Synthetic underlayment was developed as a felt replacement.
+By weaving together polypropylene and polymer, a water-resistant and vapor resistant underlayment was created.
 This new underlayment is lighter and stronger than its predecessor.

-Reasons to Use an Underlayment
+Reasons to Use Synthetic Underlayment

 To decide which underlayment is the optimum choice for your project, you first have to understand the actual uses of underlayment and what they can and cannot do:

-- Water Resistant (Not waterproof)
+- Water resistance (not waterproof)

 - Protection from resins in the decking that can be damaging the asphalt shingles

 - Temporary protection in the event of storm damage